 Most of my students attend either weekly or every-other week.
 My service to you for each lesson includes our in-studio time together, as well as my preparation and delivery of customized audio and video presentations pertinent to what you are working on.
 I spend a lot of time and attention beyond your ‘in-studio time’… to provide you with all of the customized audio, video, and printed instructional materials to support what we have covered in each lesson.
 To my knowledge, no other guitar instructors operate this way, but I do.
 My teaching system has been developed over 30 years of teaching and performing.
 Payment is to be made at the beginning of the lesson.
-It is not unusual for me to give extra time to the student, beyond the 90 minutes.
-At 80 minutes into the lesson, during the last 10 minutes, we begin to wrap up, summarize what your tasks are, and answer any final questions you may have for that lesson.
+It is not unusual for me to give extra time to the student, beyond the 75 minutes.
 You will not find a more dedicated, knowledgable, resourceful, and skilled teacher than me.
 One lesson will show you the efficacy of my abilities and resources.

 I teach primarily out of my home student at my house.
 It is fully equipped with a large collection of guitars, amps, and my computerized technology.
 Incorporating technology into my teaching is something I have become very good at.
 I use audio, video, and various softwares in my studio to make your lessons as effective as possible.
 I also have a huge library of archived instructional materials and music recordings.